Healthcare in Afghanistan: Statistics

-Maternal and child health care

 Afghanistan made significant improvement in the last decade to its maternal and child health care.
 According to United States Agency for International Development (USAID), Afghanistan's mortality rate has decreased by about 25% since 2003.
 It was reported in 2006 that nearly 60% of the population lives within two hours walking distance of the nearest health facility.

 The maternal mortality rate is currently 396 deaths/100,000 live births and its infant mortality rate is 66 to 112.8 deaths in every 1,000 live births.
 The Ministry of Public Health wants to further improve these higher rates by making them normal.

 The country has about 38,000 midwives but more are needed.
 According to Sima Ayubi, a maternity doctor in Kabul who advocates hospital births, explains: "Now pregnant women have more information about health.
 This mortality rate is still a problem.
 There's just a decrease.
 The problem is not completely eliminated or under control."

 According to a 2012 report by Save the Children, improved healthcare and the rise of females attending school have made Afghanistan climb up from its position as the worst place on earth to be a mother.
-"More mothers are surviving and fewer children are dying and this is something we need to be celebrating," said Rachel Maranto, Advocacy and Mobilisation senior Manager at Save the Children in Kabul.

-Treatment in other countries
+"More mothers are surviving and fewer children are dying and this is something we need to be celebrating," said Rachel Maranto, Advocacy and Mobilisation senior Manager at Save the Children in Kabul,In December 2024, the Taliban's health ministry banned women from being trained in nursing and midwifery, according to media reports confirmed by The Guardian.
+This was a reversal of an earlier February 2024 decision to permit basic medical training for women.
+According to NPR, the health ministry had lobbied for an exemption from the general ban on women's education in the healthcare sector because "in some provinces, the Taliban does not allow women to seek treatment from male medical professionals."
+The Taliban's ban on basic medical training for women was widely condemned by human rights organizations as a danger to the health and well-being of Afghan women and children, with Afghanistan already having among the highest maternal mortality ratios in the world according to 2020 data, before the Taliban's 2021 seizure of power.
+For example, Heather Barr of Human Right Watch stated: "If you ban women from being treated by male healthcare professionals, and then you ban women from training to become healthcare professionals, the consequences are clear: women will not have access to healthcare and will die as a result."
+The Office of the United Nations High Commissioner for Human Rights (OHCHR) stated that the ban "is profoundly discriminatory, short-sighted and puts the lives of women and girls at risk in multiple ways."

 Afghans spend an estimated $300 million a year on medical treatment abroad, mostly in Pakistan, India and Turkey.